Imbalanced classification: a paradigm-based review: A Matrix of Algorithms for Imbalanced Classification

 \subsection{Classification methods}

 Using any of the resampling methods, we will arrive at a new training dataset that has balanced classes.
-Naturally, we can apply any existing base classification method on this new dataset coupled with one of the learning objectives described in Section \ref{sec::class_paradigm}.
+Naturally, we can apply any existing base classification method on this new dataset coupled with one of the paradigms described in Section \ref{sec::class_paradigm}.

 Many classification methods have been extensively studied.
 The well-known ones include decision trees (DT) \citep{safavian1991survey}, $k$-nearest neighbors (KNN) \citep{altman1992introduction}, Linear discriminant analysis (LDA) \citep{mclachlan2004discriminant}, logistic regression (LR) \citep{nelder1972generalized}, na\"ive bayes (NB) \citep{rish2001empirical}, neural network (NN) \citep{rumelhart1985learning}, random forest (RF) \citep{breiman2001random}, support vector machine (SVM) \citep{cortes1995support}, and XGBoost (XGB) \citep{chen2016xgboost}, among others.